Homemade strawberry jam made with Sure-Jell is one of my favorite ways to preserve fresh strawberries during strawberry season.

 - Remove from heat and skim off any foam with a metal or wooden spoon.

-- Allow the jam to come to room temperature before storing in the refrigerator
+- Allow to cool to room temperature before refrigerating.
+Use within 3 weeks.

 - Ladle the hot jelly into hot jars, filling each jar to within ¼ inch of the top.